-- Sequence Data to be forwarded to the load has been generated by a programmatically-earlier store which has already executed. - Size Bytes loaded must be a subset of (including a proper subset, that is, the same) bytes stored. - 3.
-Pentium 4 processors with CPUID model encoding equal to 3 have more than 24 store buffers.

-Alignment - The store cannot wrap around a cache line boundary, and the linear address of the load must be the same as that of the store.
+- Sequence Data to be forwarded to the load has been generated by a programmatically-earlier store which has already executed. - Size Bytes loaded must be a subset of (including a proper subset, that is, the same) bytes stored. - Alignment The store cannot wrap around a cache line boundary, and the linear address of the load must be the same as that of the store.

-2.4 INTEL® PENTIUM® M PROCESSOR MICROARCHITECTURE
+2.5 INTEL® PENTIUM® M PROCESSOR MICROARCHITECTURE